jhead/node-svmq/README.md

 These are FIFO queues.
 New messages are pushed to the end and old messages are popped off first.

+## Why?
+The keyword here is _IPC_.
+These queues exist in kernel space; they can be accessed by multiple processes, assuming the correct permissions, etc. This provides a portable method for passing messages between two completely unrelated processes using potentially different languages/runtimes.

+For example, PHP has native support for SysV IPC including message queues.
+That means you can now easily serialize PHP objects to JSON and pass them to Node.js (and vice versa) without messing with pipes, sockets, etc. and without having to spawn processes from within Node.js.

 ## Installation
 `npm install svmq`